 Rectangle shower pans give you a bit of room to spread out and more space if a bench seat is part of the unit.
 The most common width for a rectangle RV shower pan is 24 inches, which can feel narrow.

 Look instead for a rectangle pan that is at least 30 inches deep to allow more room to turn about and bend without hitting the doors or wall.

-Quarter Round shower pans are the perfect solution to tight spaces as it fits into a corner and allows the door to open on the diagonal, which increases ease of access and lets in more light.
+Quarter-round shower pans are the perfect solution to tight spaces as they fit into a corner and allow the door to open on the diagonal, which increases ease of access and lets in more light.